brigadecore/brigade/docs/content/topics/operators/gateways.md

 - `SourceState`: A key/value map representing event state that can be persisted by the Brigade API server so that gateways can track event handling progress and perform other actions, such as updating upstream services.

+- `Summary`: A free-form string field that may be populated by the Worker that handles the event.
+For example, specific details around the processing of an event can provide further context to end consumers after the Worker finishes.

 ### Subscribing a project to events from the example gateway